bobpeers/Alteryx_SDK_Snowflake_Output/README.md

 5. If updating we upload to a temporary table
 6. Data is copied from the staging area to the target table using `COPY`
 7. If updating, data is merged from the temporary table to the target table using `MERGE`

+## Updates
+If you use the Alteryx ListRunner macro this has a bug in the handling of empty configurations in the tool.
+Instead of sending blank entries it sends a carriage return along with spaces (by literally parsing the raw XML without removing new lines and spaces before the closing XML tag.
+The latest release (1.6) fixes this by sanitising the data.